 - Amenities and activities: Private facilities often offer a wide variety of amenities and activities.
 These may include state-of-the-art fitness centers, sports activities, spas, etc., whereas most public facilities do not offer these luxuries.

-Qualifications for Detox Facilities in Florida
+Detox Facilities in Florida

 There are numerous private drug and alcohol rehabilitation centers in Florida.
 Most of these centers are staffed by licensed medical doctors or licensed therapists with at least a master’s degree and specific training in the treatment of substance use disorders.
 These facilities must adhere to state regulations, and treatment providers in these facilities must have some type of specialized training.
 Most high-quality centers are staffed by individuals with significant credentials and national recognition.